-Until this week, I only remember hearing the word “strata” being used in reference to layers of rock.
+Until this recipe, I only remember hearing the word “strata” being used in reference to layers of rock.
 I hadn’t the foggiest notion that the word could also be used to name one of the most delicious casseroles I have ever eaten.
 Strata, in this case, refers to layers of bread, spinach, and cheese, covered in egg custard and baked to a puffy, cheesy, wonderfully savory breakfast.
 It’s somewhere between quiche and soufflé, but easier and quicker than either.
 You can even make it the night before for an effortless weekend brunch.

 Here’s what you’ll need: